Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Proposed Techniques for Synthetic Channel Generation

 To train the score function $\widetilde{\mathbf{S}}(\cdot|\cdot,\cdot; \mathbf{\Theta})$, we optimize the parameters $\mathbf{\Theta}$ as explained briefly in Section \ref{lang_diff}.
 This section focuses on explaining our method in detail, including the structure of our cDDIM model and its training and inference processes.

-\textbf{Architecture of Our Method: The cDDIM Model.} We refer to the cDDIM model as a U-net structure \cite{unet}, designed to learn the denoising process using classifier guidance \cite{classifierguide}.
+\textbf{Architecture of Our Method: The cDDIM Model.} We implement our cDDIM model using a U‑net structure \cite{unet}.
+In addition, our U‑net architecture is relatively compact compared to modern computer vision models because it avoids self‑ and cross‑attention layers.
+This design reduces the overall parameter count and prevents overfitting on small datasets, while still capturing the essential features for channel generation.
 The model takes the conditional input, UE position $\mathbf{x}$, and the inference step $t$, iterating T times from $t = T$ to $t = 1$.
 The conditional input $\mathbf{x}$ is embedded and elementwise multiplied with the concatenated vector, and the time step $t$ is elementwise added after embedding.
 The model structure is shown in Fig. \ref{figure:appendix.pdf}, and the entire process is illustrated in Fig. \ref{figure:DDIM.pdf}.

 \textbf{Training Process of the cDDIM Model.} Diffusion-based generative models operate by learning a denoising process across various noise levels.
 The training process for a conditional DDIM (cDDIM) is described in Algorithm \ref{alg:train_classifier_free}.